nuxxafk/nuxxafk.github.io/_posts/2025-05-04-May-The-4th-Be-With-You.md

 You know when it's 3am, it's quiet, I sometimes wish Dad was here or I just wish I had this thing back then.

 Instead of treating it of what I had treated it as before.
-Because I've been a stubborn idiot back then.
+Because I've been a stubborn idiot.

 Always thinking that "we'll always have next time & there's always time", then being proved wrong, with time running out afterwards.